luka-ve/aoc-2022/README.md

 # Advent of Code 2022

 Hi and welcome to my solutions for [Advent of Code](https://adventofcode.com/) 2022!
-This year's solutions are written in Python, including some lightweight infrastructure around creating and runnning puzzle solutions.
+This year's solutions are written in Python, including some lightweight infrastructure around creating and running puzzle solutions.
 Enjoy! :)

 ## How to use this repo: